Humaid bin Rashid Al Nuaimi III

-Sheikh Humaid bin Rashid Al Nuaimi III (حميد بن راشد النعيمي; born 1931) is an Emirati royal, politician, who serves as the ruler of the Emirate of Ajman and a member of the Federal Supreme Council.
-He is the 10th ruler of Ajman.
-Humaid bin Rashid succeeded his late father Sheikh Rashid bin Humaid Al Nuaimi III on 6 September 1981.
+Sheikh Humaid bin Rashid Al Nuaimi III (حميد بن راشد النعيمي; born 1931) is the tenth ruler of the Emirate of Ajman and a member of the Federal Supreme Council of the United Arab Emirates.
+Humaid bin Rashid succeeded his father Sheikh Rashid bin Humaid Al Nuaimi III on 6 September 1981.
 He previously served as deputy ruler since 1960.

 Early life and family

 Humaid bin Rashid received his early education in Dubai in the 1940s and 1950s and later went to Cairo for further studies.
 In the early 1970s he became active in the affairs of state, as Ajman joined the United Arab Emirates in December 1971 and he was required to act as the deputy ruler.
 He belongs to the Al Na'im tribe.

 His sister was the late Sheikha Fatima bint Rashid Al Nuaimi, who died on 14 December 2014.
-Her only son is the ruler of Fujairah, Sheikh Hamad Al Sharqi.
+Her only son is the ruler of Fujairah, Sheikh Hamad bin Mohammed Al Sharqi.

-One of the spouses of Humaid bin Rashid is Sheikha Fatima bint Zayed.
+One of the spouses of Humaid bin Rashid Al Nuaimi is Sheikha Fatima bint Zayed bin Saqr Al Nahyan.
 His child from this marriage is Rashid bin Humaid Al Nuaimi.